jeromezero/proxy/drafts/proxy.md

 The occasional truths you write are obscured, buried by self-conscious insecurities or disguised as half-baked science fiction.

 However, one leather-bound journal breaks this rule with a few honest entries.
-I find it under your bed, in a cardboard box with crushed corners labelled 'linens.'
+I find it under your bed, in a cardboard box with crushed corners labeled 'linens.'

-In it, there is an essay (with a date printed neatly at the top of the page--it is only a few weeks old) in which you describe finding your neigbor lying dead on his apartment floor.
+In it, there is an essay (with a date printed neatly at the top of the page--it is only a few weeks old) in which you describe finding your neighbor lying dead on his apartment floor.
 This one is good, but *A List of Things Wrong With Me* (appearing a few pages prior to the death of a neighbor piece) is my favorite.
 It is a list of things wrong with you.
 It starts with "My penis points slightly to the left," and moves through "I suffer from chronic dandruff," and "hair growing out of my ears," to the more interesting "I am so out of touch with my own emotional experience that I seldom have an accurate understanding of my own feelings--in fact, I tend to transmute every difficult emotion into sexual desire.
 Things that should make me angry give me a hard on."